kazabooboo/gizra.com/_posts/2010-09-29-message-example-github-news-feed.md

 ---
+created: 1285758302
+layout: post
-tags: []
+tags:
+- Drupal-planet
+- Message
+permalink: content/message-example-github-news-feed
 title: Message example = Github news feed
-permalink: content/message-example-github-news-feed
-layout: post
-created: 1285758302
 ---
 It's time for some P.R.
 (Public relations) on the <a href="http://drupal.org/project/message">Message<a/> module, and the best way is a Message example module that loosely imitates Github's news feed feature.